improbable-eng/etcd-cluster-operator/docs/persistence.md

 ### Reboot a Kubernetes Node

-Assuming you are using [Local Persistent Volumes](https://kubernetes.io/docs/concepts/storage/volumes/#local), if you reboot a Kubernetes node, what happens to the ``EtcdCluster`` and the pods and data that are on that server?
+Assuming you are using [Local Persistent Volumes](https://kubernetes.io/docs/concepts/storage/volumes/#local), which are contstrained to a particular Kubernetes node. how do you **reboot** a Kubernetes node, without disrupting the ``EtcdCluster`` ??

-Kubernetes will delete the current `Pod` (it will be scheduled for deletion), but the PVC, the PV, will remain.

-Kubernetes ``ReplicaSet`` controller will ensure that a new ``Pod`` is created, but it will remain un-schedulable until the Kubernetes node reboots.
-This is because the Kubernetes Scheduler knows that the `Pod` placement is constrained by the location of the existing PVC and bound PV.

-When the server has rebooted, Kubernetes will be able to schedule the ``Pod`` it will start up, with the existing data and rejoin the Etcd cluster.

 **NOTE:** This operation   **does not**  require the ``improbable-eng/etcd-cluster-operator``to be running.
 The Etcd peer ``ReplicaSets`` ensure that the cluster can function even without the operator which created them.

+**NOTE:** Ensure that your ``EtcdCluster`` has sufficient peers on other Kubernetes nodes, to maintain quorum.

+1. Reboot the Kubernetes node
+   1. Kubernetes will delete the current `Pod` (it will be scheduled for deletion), but the PVC, the PV, will remain.
+   1. Kubernetes ``ReplicaSet`` controller will ensure that a new ``Pod`` is created, but it will remain un-schedulable until the Kubernetes node reboots.
+   1. This is because the Kubernetes Scheduler knows that the `Pod` placement is constrained by the location of the existing PVC and bound PV.
+   1. When the server has rebooted, Kubernetes will be able to schedule the ``Pod`` it will start up, with the existing data and rejoin the Etcd cluster.

-### Drain a Kubernetes Node
+### Decommission a Kubernetes Node that has an EtcdPeer

-TODO
+Assuming you are using [Local Persistent Volumes](https://kubernetes.io/docs/concepts/storage/volumes/#local), which are contstrained to a particular Kubernetes node. how do you **decommission** a Kubernetes node, without disrupting the ``EtcdCluster``?

+**NOTE:** This operation  **requires** the ``improbable-eng/etcd-cluster-operator``to be running.

+**NOTE:** Ensure that your ``EtcdCluster`` has sufficient peers on other Kubernetes nodes, to maintain quorum.

+1. Add a new Kubernetes node somewhere that supports the StorageClass used by Etcd.
+1. Cordon the old Kubernetes node.
+1. Scale out the Etcd cluster by one.
+1. Wait for the new Etcd peer to be up and healthy on the new Kubernetes node.
+1. `kubectl patch` the the old EtcdPeer resource to mark it as decommissioned.
+   1. EtcdPeer Replicaset will be scaled to 0
+   1. EtcdPeer pod will be scheduled for deletion and then be deleted.
+   1. EtcdPeer PVC and PV **will not** be deleted.
+1. Wait for the EtcdPeer.Status to report that it has been successfully decommissioned.
+1. Drain the old Kubernetes node.
+1. Shutdown the old Kubernetes node.
+1. Delete the PV and PVC

 ## FAQs